HalfTough/PonyDrinkingCardGame/README.md

 Action Card – do what it says.
 Friendship Card – Same as Action Card but applies to all players.
 After your turn is over, next player draws a card and so on...

+Before the game starts, you should decide how you define *a shot* and *a drink*.
 ### Long version:
 https://mega.nz/#!JWYWWBjZ!ak_VBBpCFguPZarbPuLVZc7TkQfPv_SpComUPWM5fp8